Different Types of Interpersonal Relationships

 But this is a light social connection, not representing a close friendship or romance.
 While it is an interpersonal relationship, it does not carry the degree of intimacy that a friendship or love relationship has.

 You can read the interpersonal relationships examples for a better understanding of this terminology.
-A deeper, more-intimate interpersonal relationship will contain some of the following traits –
+A deeper, more-intimate interpersonal relationship will contain some of the following traits or habits:

 - You and the other person in the relationship listen to each other.